THOMASELOVE/432-classes-2025/class16/README.md

 1. README announcements and things...
 2. Quiz 1 results, including extra attention on **Questions 2, 5, 9, 12, 21 and 23**.
+    - The **Quiz 1 answer sketch and grading rubric** is now available (HTML only) in the folder called **432 Quiz 1 Materials** in our Shared Drive.
-3. More on time-to-event (survival) data (see the slides)
+4. More on time-to-event (survival) data (see the slides)
-4. Some general suggestions about Project A, followed by "Ask Me Anything" about Project A.
+5. Some general suggestions about Project A, followed by "Ask Me Anything" about Project A.

 ## A few reminders